swiftlang/swift-evolution/proposals/0393-parameter-packs.md

 - Substituting `each T := {Int}` into `(repeat each T)`.
 - Substituting `each T := {}` into `(Int, repeat each T)`.

 Though unwrapping single-element tuples complicates type matching, surfacing single-element tuples in the programming model would increase the surface area of the language.
-One-element tuples would need to be manually unrwapped with `.0` or pattern matching in order to make use of their contents.
+One-element tuples would need to be manually unwrapped with `.0` or pattern matching in order to make use of their contents.
 This unwrapping would clutter up code.

 ### Type matching